 The Company has not passed any special resolution pursuant to Section 67(3) of theCompanies Act 2013 hence no disclosure is required to be made.

 Disclosure under the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013:

-Your directors place on record their appreciation of the assistance and supportextended by government authorities Bankers NBFCs consultants shareholders employeessuppliers &contractors of the Company.
+Your directors place on record their sincere appreciation to the governmentauthorities Bankers NBFCs consultants shareholders employees suppliers &contractors of the Company for the co-operation and support extended to the Company.